maghoff/infix/README.md

 parse and cache all the constants needed in the expression up front.

 Compiling the expression ahead of time can be an impediment to readability.
-A compromise between the two strategies is the memoizing evaluator, which compiles any expressions and stores the result for reuse later:
+A compromise between the two strategies is the memoizing compiler, which compiles any expressions and remembers the result for reuse later:

-    var evaluate = infix.memoizing.evaluatorFor(infix.nativeNumberProvider);
+    var compile = infix.memoizing.compilerFor(infix.nativeNumberProvider);

     for (var i = 0; i < 100; i++) {
-        console.log(evaluate("100 - $0", i));
+        console.log(compile("100 - $0")(i));
     }
     // The numbers 100..1 are logged in descending order